wfercosta/wfercosta/README.md

 Welcome to my **github.com** profile!
 I hope you find something useful in my repositories!
 Feel free to get in touch if you need any help ok?! :smiley: :wink:

-## About me

-Solutions Architect @ [Itau Unibanco](http://www.itau.com.br), software engineer by passion, technology enthusiast, non-stop reader, gamer, sports practitioner and half marathon runner.
-I have been on this journey as a software engineer since 2004, working as a software architect, backend developer and frontend developer.
-I am passionate about subjects related to software design and architecture, development process, good practices, testability and devops.
-And if I can say one thing, it is that I am not restricted to technologies, programming languages and frameworks.

 ### Techs

 - **Languages:** Java, Python, Javascript, TypeScript and GoLang;